Cusi Charlotte Campbell Sergeant Cram1

 F, #19477, d. circa 1680

-As a result of her marriage, Jean Carnegie was styled as Countess of Balcarres.
+After her marriage, Lady Jean Carnegie was styled as Countess of Balcarres.
 From between 1672 and 1680, her married name became Lindsay.1

-Child of Jean Carnegie and Colin Lindsay, 3rd Earl of Balcarres
+Child of Lady Jean Carnegie and Colin Lindsay, 3rd Earl of Balcarres

 Citations